blended-zio/blended-zio/website/blog/2021-02-09-IntegrationTesting.md

 :::note
 Sometimes this is a very fine line to walk.
-For example, a component that sends and receives messages via JMS or some other Middleware might need to spin up an ad hoc instance of the middleware component or irequires a test server to talk to.
-Some articles will argue that involving any external component already belongs in the realm of integration tests.
+For example, a component that sends and receives messages via JMS or some other Middleware might need to spin up an ad hoc instance of the middleware component or a test server to talk to.
+Some articles will argue that involving any esternal component already belongs in the realm of integration tests.

 For a unit test we would prefer an adhoc instance as that makes it easier to provide deterministic pre-conditions.
 As a general rule, for a unit test we would aim for the least complicated setup without compromising how meaningfull the test is.
 :::

-:::info
 The focal point of our unit test suite is to proof the correctness of our code on the component level.
 One of the metrics used to evaluate the quality of the unit tests suites is the code coverage.